UB-Mannheim/vMaBookShelf/INSTALL.md

 cd bookshelf-server/html/js/
 - ./ErzeugeMiniVersion.sh   (for Linux)
 - ErzeugeMiniVersion.cmd    (for Windows)

+### RufeExterneURL.config.php
+copy RufeExterneURL.config.php_tmpl to RufeExterneURL.config.php and adapt the example to your needs

 ### Link html path to /var/www/**YourProjectName**
 create a symbolic link